HyperBDR/docs/src/userguide/poc/agent-pre-settings.md

 ```

-## Verify Source Host time is synchronized with UTC
+## Verify that the time on the source host is synchronized with Coordinated Universal Time (UTC)

 ::: tip
 For security purposes, OBS verifies the time difference between the client and server.
 If the time difference is longer than 15 minutes, the OBS server will reject your requests and this error message is reported.
 To resolve this problem, adjust your local time (UTC) and try again.